Overview (latest)

 The client SHOULD NOT repeat the request without modifications.

-), the services MAY return more details (if Prefer: return=representation
+status codes, services MAY return additional error details if the Prefer: return=representation

 {